 Warning: Do not approach wild dolphins

 As a general rule, the resort asks that visitors do not approach or feed any of the wild animals at Tangalooma, except if taking part in one of the resort’s organised activities.
 This is to ensure minimal negative human impact on all animals that call this area home.
-With regards to dolphins, regulations in Moreton Bay state that “a person in water must not, without reasonable excuse, move any closer than 100 metres to a dolphin”.
+Regulations in Moreton Bay also state that “a person in water must not, without reasonable excuse, move any closer than 100 metres to a dolphin”.